Claddagh ring: Usage and symbolism

-In both Ireland and the Irish diaspora, other localized variations and oral traditions involve the hand and the finger on which the Claddagh is worn.
+In both Ireland and the Irish diaspora, other localised variations and oral traditions involve the hand and the finger on which the Claddagh is worn.
 Folklore about the ring is relatively recent, not ancient, with the lore about them almost wholly based in oral tradition; there is "very little native Irish writing about the ring", hence, the difficulty today in finding any scholarly or non-commercial source that explains the traditional ways of wearing the ring.

 Modern usage

 The Claddagh ring can be seen on the fingers of political figures, Hollywood icons, and literary figures.
-American presidents John F. Kennedy, Ronald Reagan and Bill Clinton have worn the Claddagh ring.
+American presidents John F. Kennedy, Ronald Reagan and Bill Clinton have worn the ring.
 Kennedy and his wife received theirs on a trip to Galway in 1963.
 Reagan and Clinton both received the rings as a gift from Ireland.
-Royalty, such as Queen Victoria, King Edward VII, and Queen Alexandria, were seen wearing the Claddagh ring after 1849 when they traveled to Ireland.
-After visiting Ireland with his wife, Walt Disney was seen wearing the Claddagh ring.
-It is also apparent on the Partners Statue in Disney World.
-His ring was facing outward on the statue, although he was married.
+British royalty, such as Queen Victoria, King Edward VII, and Queen Alexandra, were seen wearing the Claddagh ring after 1849 when they traveled to Ireland.
+After visiting the island with his wife, Walt Disney was seen wearing the ring.
+It is also apparent on the Partners statue in Disney World.
+His ring is facing outward on the statue, although he was married.

-The ring can be found on actors such as Maureen O'Hara and John Wayne, who received their rings during the movie "The Quiet Man".
-Peter O'Toole and Daniel Day-Lewis were frequently seen wearing the Claddagh ring, as well as Mia Farrow and Gabriel Byrne.
+The ring can be found on actors such as Maureen O'Hara and John Wayne, who received their rings during the movie The Quiet Man.
+Peter O'Toole and Daniel Day-Lewis have frequently been seen wearing the Claddagh ring, as well as Mia Farrow and Gabriel Byrne.
 Jim Morrison and Patricia Kennealy completed their Celtic wedding with Claddagh rings.
-Brothers Liam Gallagher and Noel Gallagher of English rock band Oasis are of Irish heritage and have worn matching Claddagh rings over the years.
+Brothers Liam and Noel Gallagher of English rock band Oasis are of Irish heritage and have worn matching Claddagh rings over the years.

-In the television show Buffy the Vampire Slayer, the Claddagh ring is seen when Angel presents the ring to Buffy as a birthday present.
+In the television show Buffy the Vampire Slayer, the ring is seen when Angel presents one to Buffy as a birthday present.

+In the Irish detective television series Harry Wild (Season 3, Episode 6), a serial killer put Claddagh rings on the fingers of his victims.